Towards Open-World Gesture Recognition: Related Work

-Design engineering offers a holistic method used in the creation and evolution of products and systems.
-This approach transitions from the initial stage of problem identification to tackling design-related aspects during the life cycle of a product or system, which includes its production, upkeep, and eventual decommissioning.

-Validating certain systems, like a context-aware sentence retrieval system for AAC users, is extremely challenging.
-These systems require tailored setups and extended use before benefits emerge.
+Design engineering is a holistic method to create products and systems.
+This approach transitions from the initial stage of problem identification to tackling design-related aspects during the life cycle of a product or system, including production, upkeep, and eventual decommissioning.
+Validating certain systems, such as a a context-aware sentence retrieval system for AAC users, is extremely challenging~\cite{Kristensson2020Design} as such systems require tailored setups and extended use before benefits emerge.
 Asking an AAC user to switch devices, potentially waiting months for improved communication, raises both logistical and ethical concerns.
-Kristensson \textit{et al.}~\cite{Kristensson2020Design} have used a design engineering approach and presented a conceptual design for context-aware sentence retrieval intended for non-speaking individuals who have motor disabilities.
-In their study, they define both controllable and uncontrollable parameters for this design and examine the potential effectiveness of such systems through quantitative envelope analysis by varying the parameters.
-Hence, the design engineering method reveals insights about the feasibility of such systems without the immediate need to develop, introduce, and observe them for an extended duration.
-Similarly, Shen \textit{et al.}~\cite{Shen2022KWickChat} also used design engineering approaches to evaluate a multi-turn dialogue system for AAC using context-aware sentence generation by bag-of-keywords. \changetextx{The design engineering approach we propose in this paper} shares a similar philosophy with their work.
+Prior work~\cite{Kristensson2020Design} has used a design engineering approach to tackle this problem.
+This approach entails defining controllable and uncontrollable parameters for the design and examining the potential effectiveness of such systems through quantitative envelope analysis by varying the parameters through simulation~\cite{Kristensson2020Design}.
+Such a design engineering method reveals insights about the feasibility of such systems without the immediate need to develop, introduce, and observe systems for extended time periods.
+In addition, it allows examination of emergent qualities of systems that would be very difficult to study in empirical user studies, such as mechanisms explaining users strategies~\cite{kristensson2021design}.
+Similarly, Shen \textit{et al.}~\cite{Shen2022KWickChat} also used a design engineering approach to evaluate a multi-turn dialogue system for AAC using context-aware sentence generation by bag-of-keywords.
+The design engineering approach we propose in this paper shares a similar philosophy with this prior work work.

-\section{Continual Learning}
+\subsection{Continual Learning}

-\changetextx{In a continual Learning setup, the learning system is exposed to a series of tasks, sequentially, over time.
-Each task is represented by a specific data distribution.
-The tasks can be related or completely different from each other.
-The new tasks can come from various domains depending on the application, such as new classes in image classification, new users in recommendation systems, or new environments in reinforcement learning.
-The model is expected to learn these new tasks while maintaining its performance on the old tasks.
-One of the key aspects of the continual learning setup is that the model typically does not have access to the data from previous tasks while learning a new one, due to memory constraints or privacy issues.}